 Our Investigators

 Internationally recognized leaders in the field, PCCTC investigators come from the nation’s top academic medical centers where they are actively engaged in innovative, multidisciplinary prostate cancer research.
-Leveraging their unique insights into the underlying biology of the disease, our investigators developed the universally adopted clinical states model of prostate cancer and initiated one of the first efforts in oncology to prospectively validate endpoints proposed in definitive phase III trials, PCWG2.
-The individual research objectives of our investigators are well represented in our clinical trial portfolio and unified by our translational, team-based approach to drug and biomarker development.
+Leveraging their unique insights into the underlying biology of the disease, our investigators developed the universally adopted clinical states model of prostate cancer and initiated one of the first efforts in oncology to prospectively validate endpoints proposed in definitive phase 3 studies, PCWG2, followed by PCWG3 to more closely align study development to the current understanding of disease biology.
+The individual research objectives of our investigators are well represented in our clinical study portfolio and unified by our translational, team-based approach to therapy and biomarker development.

-The PCCTC selects and prioritizes clinical development opportunities based on our investigators’ unparalleled understanding of the global clinical trials landscape, the strength of the underlying science, and the potential to address critical unmet needs across prostate cancer’s clinical spectrum.
-Our studies are characterized by close interaction between basic scientists and clinical investigators to optimize the flow of promising agents into early-phase studies, and the complimentary development of novel trial designs, endpoints and predictive biomarkers which ensure the decision to advance or to discontinue a program is made objectively and rapidly.
-The PCCTC’s Management Team and Scientific Oversight Committee work together to address the scientific, legal, regulatory, database, budgetary, and management concerns of every trial to further accelerate the development of successful drug candidates.
+The PCCTC selects and prioritizes clinical development opportunities based on our investigators’ unparalleled understanding of the global clinical study landscape, the strength of the underlying science, and the potential to address critical unmet needs across prostate cancer’s clinical spectrum.
+Our studies are characterized by close interaction between basic scientists and clinical investigators to optimize the flow of promising therapies into early-phase studies, and the complimentary development of novel study designs, endpoints, and predictive biomarkers which ensure the decision to advance or to discontinue a program is made objectively and rapidly.
+The PCCTC’s Management Team and Scientific Oversight Committee work together to address the scientific, legal, regulatory, database, budgetary, and management concerns of every study to further accelerate the development of successful therapeutic candidates.

 Biomarker Development